juntao/arenztopia/content/news/Issue 19.md

 ## Feature: Terry Chan
 By Tony Yuan

-We interviewed Terry Chan, a famous Cambodian-Arenztopian entreprenuer who now runs the largest donut business in Olb City, PX Donuts.
+We interviewed Terry Chan, a Cambodian refugee who now runs the largest donut business in Olb City, PX Donuts.

-Olb City Announcer:
+Olb City Announcer: How did you get started in the donut business?

+Terry Chan:

+OCA:

+TC:

+OCA:

+TC:

+OCA: Well, that' all the questions that we have today, and thanks for coming!

+TC: Thank you, thank you for inviting me!
 ## [random article]
 by Sam-Louis Alrocaet